LonamiWebs/Telethon/readthedocs/extra/advanced-usage/sessions.rst

 -------------------

 You probably have a newer version of SQLite installed (>= 3.8.2).
 Heroku uses SQLite 3.7.9 which does not support ``WITHOUT ROWID``.
-So, If you generated your session file on a system with SQLite >= 3.8.2 your session file will not work on Heroku's platform and will throw a corrupted schema error.
+So, if you generated your session file on a system with SQLite >= 3.8.2 your session file will not work on Heroku's platform and will throw a corrupted schema error.

 There are multiple ways to solve this, the easiest of which is generating a session file on your Heroku dyno itself.
 The most complicated is creating